 The demonstrates the potential interest of a more integrated high-level Management (CM) system in the European Union (EU), partly in cross-border contexts in term of improved situation , coordination, resource pooling & sharing, and cross border cooperation.

-The Trial itself also serves as a demonstration of a Common Operational Picture (COP) approach potential at the European level.
+The itself also serves as a demonstration of a Common Operational Picture (COP) approach potential at the European level.
 To achieve this, solutions enhancing joint COP production and usage for improved between agencies should be tested in the field.

 - The first part (May 23, 2018 – Wednesday) - a table-top exercise based on a test bed located in SGSP’s premises.